ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

     # commit
     ```

-8. Validate the INSIDE-TO-APP firewall is now allowing ICMP and udp/tcp traffic, from your local machine
+7. Validate the INSIDE-TO-APP firewall is now allowing ICMP and udp/tcp traffic, from your local machine

     ```
     ping <VSI Private IP Address>
     SSH root@<VSI Private IP Address>
     ```

-9. Validate the APP-TO-INSIDE firewall is allowing ICMP and udp/tcp traffic, ping one of the IBM Cloud name servers at 10.0.80.11 and 10.0.80.12.
+8. Validate the APP-TO-INSIDE firewall is allowing ICMP and udp/tcp traffic.
+Ping one of the IBM Cloud name servers at 10.0.80.11 and 10.0.80.12.

     ```
     SSH root@<VSI Private IP Address>
     [root@vsi  ~]# ping 10.0.80.11
     ```

-10. Validate continued access to the VRA management interface via SSH is all is OK,
+9. Validate continued access to the VRA management interface via SSH from your workstation

-11. Review and save the configuration:

     ```
+    SSH vyatta@<VRA Private IP Address>
+    ```

+10. Review and save the configuration:

+    ```
     # show security
     # save
     ```

+### Debugging firewall rules

 The firewall logs can be viewed from the VRA operational command prompt.
 By default no logging of traffic is performed.
 In this configuration, only dropped traffic for each Zone is logged to aid in diagnosis of firewall misconfiguration.

     ```
     $ show log firewall name INSIDE-TO-APP